InfiniteEndeavours/Portfolio-Site/README.md

 ### First Time Visitor

-* I want to be able to view the persons work history and skillset without needing to see a CV.
+* I want to be able to view the persons work history and skill set without needing to see a CV.

 * I want to be able to contact the person easily.